Josef-Friedrich/mscxyz/docs/cli.rst

                             file.
       --s3, --styles-v3     List all possible version 3 styles.
       --s4, --styles-v4     List all possible version 4 styles.
+      --staff-space <dimension>
+                            Set the staff space or spatium.
+This is the vertical distance between two lines of a music staff.
+      --page-size <width> <height>
+                            Set the page size.
+      --a4, --din-a4        Set the paper size to DIN A4 (210 by 297 mm).
+      --letter              Set the paper size to Letter (8.5 by 11 in).
+      --margin <dimension>  Set the top, right, bottom and left margins to the same value.
+      --reset-small-staffs  Reset all small staffs to normal size.

+    font (style):
+      Change the font faces of a score.

       --list-fonts          List all font related styles.
       --text-font <font-face>
                             Set nearly all fonts except “romanNumeralFontFace”,